-- (1) E(3)(a) - This section includes all revisions to the National Flood Insurance Program through December 31, 2016, and shall... - (2) Revise the definition of basement as follows:
+- (1) Amend §405-26.E(3)(a) to reflect most current date, as follows: "This section includes all revisions to the National Flood Insurance Program through December 31, 2016, and shall..." - (2) Amend §405-26.D, Definitions, as follows:

-A story in a building the structural ceiling level of which is four feet or more above the average of the finished grade where such grade abuts the exterior wall of such building which fronts on any street.
+Revise definition of BASEMENT - "A story in a building the structural ceiling level of which is four feet or more above the average of the finished grade where such grade abuts the exterior wall of such building which fronts on any street."

-(These definitions will be consistent with zoning definitions.)
+(\These definitions will be consistent with zoning definitions.)

-Delete definition of recreation vehicle from this section
+Delete definition of Recreation Vehicle from this section

-Delete term "structure", it is incorporated in zoning definition of "building".
+Delete term "Structure", it is incorporated in zoning definition of "Building".